quanpn90/VAEAssignment-DLNN2020/README.md

 ```

 ## Sampling
 - Using the model to sample from a random code.
 The code will then be randomly generated from a normal distribution N(0, I).
 This will be then passed to the decoder to generate the image.
 However, with this model I expect very much to see a **darkspawn** instead of human faces.
 The VAE model if successfully implemented, will be able to help us generate human faces from samples of a known distribution.
+I also provided a model with 256 hidden units and 16 latent units trained after 120000 steps and batch size 64.

  ```
 python train_ae.py sample